Home/Vegetables/Cooked Lettuce

 Frequently Asked Questions (FAQ)

-Is cooked lettuce healthy?
+Is cooked lettuce nutritious?

-How should I cook lettuce?
+How can I cook lettuce?

 Does cooking lettuce reduce its nutritional value?